Extracting Differences from an ArcSDE Geodatabase

 Transactional Version Differences

-The Esri Geodatabase (ArcSDE Geodb) reader parameters dialog has several parameters which control the different data you can extract from versions (see the FME User Documentation for more details).
-Referring to the image of the Geodatabase reader parameters below...
+The Esri Geodatabase (ArcSDE Geodb) reader parameters dialog has several parameters that control the different data you can extract from versions (see the FME User Documentation for more details).
+Refer to the image of the Geodatabase reader parameters below.

 • Under the Version disclosure panel: